 - Readability and presentation.

-Submissions can be made via HotCRP (https://ssbse23challenge.hotcrp.com) by the submission deadline.
+Submissions can be made via Easychair (TBC) by the submission deadline.

 The SSBSE Challenge track is a good opportunity for new researchers to join the SBSE community, develop a taste, and gain practical expertise in the field.
 It also allows researchers to apply techniques and tools to real-world software and discover novel practical (or even theoretical) challenges for future work.

 The CREST Centre at UCL is a long-standing contributor of accepted papers to the Challenge Track.
 Their sustained success can be attributed in part to the organisation of a Jam Session in preparation for the Challenge Track submission deadline as part of the CREST Open Workshops (COW).
-This year’s edition of CREST Open Workshop Collaborative Jam Session for SSBSE Challenge Track will run from August 3rd to 4th, and is open to the public (see this year’s edition here).
+This year’s edition of CREST Open Workshop Collaborative Jam Session for SSBSE Challenge Track will run from March 18th and 19th and is open to the public (see this year’s edition here).
+This year it will be at King’s College London.

 This Jam Session runs over two consecutive days and is open to the public.
 The organisers of the session at CREST kindly agreed to share their methodology with the goal of motivating other research groups to replicate their efforts in producing successful Challenge Track submissions:

-- At the end of the two-day Jam Session, the team leader is in charge of leading the effort to ensure the project results in a submission to the SSBSE Challenge Track.
+At the end of the two-day Jam Session, the team leader oversees leading the effort to ensure the project results in a submission to the SSBSE Challenge Track.